 Contact agent for a private tour and detailed directions.

 Galena Shores is located in the Selkirk Mountains on the shores of beautiful Galena Bay on Upper Arrow Lake.
 The region is famous for high alpine peaks, amazingly hot and dry summers and lots of snow in winter.
-There are numerous natural attractions such as back country lakes, pristine creeks and rivers and hot springs —some as close as 15 minutes away.
+There are numerous natural attractions such as backcountry lakes, pristine creeks and rivers and hot springs—some as close as 15 minutes away.
 Everything from full-service resorts to more natural back country pools are accessible by a short hike.
 Galena Bay itself is a small community of mainly recreational dwellings with more and more full-time residents posting up.
-The nearby communities of Beaton (15 mins) and Trout Lake (20 mins) also have small populations of less than 50 year-round residents combined.
+The nearby communities of Beaton (15 minutes) and Trout Lake (20 minutes) also have small populations of less than 50 year-round residents combined.
 This is an area to appreciate nature, wildlife and outdoor recreation.
-Revelstoke and Nakusp are the closest towns—Nakusp is 35 minutes away, Revelstoke a little further.
+Revelstoke and Nakusp are the closest towns - Nakusp is 35 mins away, Revelstoke a little further.

 Slightly more accessible than Revelstoke is the community of Nakusp, only 56 km away and not requiring a ferry for access.
 Nakusp has a population of 1,600 and offers all your basic amenities.
 The town has a 3,000 ft paved runway, great schools, quaint shops and services and a small but vibrant arts community.
 Nakusp also fronts on Upper Arrow Lake and has a great marina facility and attractive waterfront.